yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 ## Schema differences

-_To be written..._
+xCluster replication does not support replicating between two copies of a table with different schemas.
+For example, you cannot replicate a table to a version of that table missing a column or with a column having a different type.

+More subtly, this restriction extends to hidden schema metadata like the assignment of column IDs to columns.
+Just because two tables were created using the same `CREATE TABLE` statement does not mean their schemas will actually be identical.
+Because of this, in practice the sink table schema needs to be copied from that of the source table; see [replication bootstrapping](#replication-bootstrapping) for how this is done.

+Because of this restriction, xCluster does not need to do a deep translation of row contents (e.g., dropping columns or translating column IDs inside of keys and values) as rows are replicated between universes.
+Only one shallow translation is done: packing schema versions are translated.
+Avoiding deep translation simplifies the code and reduces the cost of replication.

+### Supporting schema changes

+Today, this is a manual process where the exact same schema change must be manually made on first one side then the other.
+Replication of the given table automatically pauses while schema differences are detected and resumes once the schemas are the same again.

+Ongoing work, [#1234: Implement replication of DDL changes](), will make this automatic: schema changes made on the source universe will automatically be replicated to the sink universe and made, allowing replication to continue running without operator intervention.

 ## Replication bootstrapping

-_To be written..._

-## After this point not yet edited

-YugabyteDB provides [synchronous replication](../replication/) of data in universes dispersed across multiple (three or more) data centers by using the Raft consensus algorithm to achieve enhanced high availability and performance.
-However, many use cases do not require synchronous replication or justify the additional complexity and operation costs associated with managing three or more data centers.
-For these needs, YugabyteDB supports two-data-center (2DC) deployments that use cross-cluster (xCluster) replication built on top of [change data capture (CDC)](../change-data-capture) in DocDB.

-For details about configuring an xCluster deployment, see [xCluster deployment](../../../deploy/multi-dc/async-replication).

-xCluster replication of data works across YSQL and YCQL APIs because the replication is done at the DocDB level.
+xCluster replication copies changes made on the source universe to the sink universe.
+This is fine if the source universe starts empty but what if we want to start replicating a non-empty universe?

+We need to bootstrap the replication process by first copying the source universe to the sink universe.

+Today, this is done by backing up the source universe and restoring it to the sink universe.
+In addition to copying all the data, this copies the table schemas so they are identical on both sides.
+Before the backup is done, the current Raft log IDs are saved so the replication can be started after the restore at a point before the backup was done.
+This ensures any data written to the source universe during the backup is replicated.

+Ongoing work, [#2345: native bootstrap](), will replace using backup and restore here with directly copying RocksDB files between the source and sink universes.
+This will be more performant and flexible and remove the need for external storage like S3 to set up replication.

 ## Supported deployment scenarios

-A number of deployment scenarios is supported.
+A number of xCluster deployment scenarios are currently supported.

 ### Active-passive

-The replication could be unidirectional from a source universe (also known as producer universe) to one target universe (also known as consumer universe or sink universe).
-The target universes are typically located in data centers or regions that are different from the source universe.
-They are passive because they do not take writes from the higher layer services.
-Usually, such deployments are used for serving low-latency reads from the target universes, as well as for disaster recovery purposes.
+Here the replication is unidirectional from a source universe to a sink universe.
+The sink universe is typically located in data centers or regions that are different from the source universe.
+The sink universe is passive because it does not take writes from the higher layer services.

+Usually, such deployments are used for serving low-latency reads from the sink universes, as well as for disaster recovery purposes.
+When used primarily for disaster recovery purposes, these deployments are also called active-standby because the sink universe stands by to take over if the source universe is lost.

+Either transactional or non-transactional mode can be used here, but transactional mode is usually preferred because it provides consistency if the source universe is lost.

-The following diagram shows the source-target deployment architecture:
+The following diagram shows the source-sink deployment architecture:

 <img src="/images/architecture/replication/2DC-source-sink-deployment.png" style="max-width:750px;"/>

 ### Active-active

 The replication of data can be bidirectional between two universes, in which case both universes can perform reads and writes.
 Writes to any universe are asynchronously replicated to the other universe with a timestamp for the update.
-If the same key is updated in both universes at a similar time window, this results in the write with the larger timestamp becoming the latest write.
-In this case, the universes are all active, and this deployment mode is called a multi-master or active-active deployment.
+If the same key is updated in both universes at similar times, this results in the write with the larger timestamp becoming the latest write.
+In this case, the universes are both active, and this deployment mode is called a multi-master or active-active deployment.

-The multi-master deployment is built internally using two source-target unidirectional replication streams as a building block.
-Special care is taken to ensure that the timestamps are assigned to guarantee last writer wins semantics and the data arriving from the replication stream is not rereplicated.
+The multi-master deployment is built internally using two source-sink unidirectional replication streams using non-transactional mode.
+Special care is taken to ensure that the timestamps are assigned to guarantee last-writer-wins semantics and the data arriving from the replication stream is not rereplicated.

 The following is the architecture diagram:

 <img src="/images/architecture/replication/2DC-multi-master-deployment.png" style="max-width:750px;"/>

 ## Not supported deployment scenarios